Design Professionals of Canada

-The Society of Graphic Designers of Canada officially changed its name to the Design Professionals of Canada (DesCan) in 2021.

-DesCan is Canadaʼs national certification body for graphic and communication design and since 1956 has established standards for design professionals, educators, and leaders.
+Design Professionals of Canada (or DesCan, formerly known as the Society of Graphic Designers of Canada, or GDC) is Canadaʼs national certification body for graphic and communication design and since 1956 has established standards for design professionals, educators, and leaders.
 DesCan licenses and certifies members whose services meet the standardized, national criteria.
-DesCan was Canada’s first distinct group to professionalize graphic design as a distinct field.
+DesCan was Canada's first distinct group to professionalize graphic design as a distinct field.

 History

 In 1956 designers Frank Davies, John Gibson, Frank Newfeld, and Leslie (Sam) Smart met in Toronto to form the Society of Typographic Designers of Canada (TDC).

 In 1968 the organization changed its name to the Society of Graphic Designers of Canada (GDC) with the Federal Charter approved on in 1976, unifying the country under one national association.

-In 1996 GDC’s five Ontario Chapters combined to form the Association of Registered Graphic Designers of Ontario and received provincial legislation granting them authority to use the title of Registered Graphic Designer and the R.G.D. designation within the province of Ontario.
+In 1996 GDC's five Ontario Chapters combined to form the Association of Registered Graphic Designers of Ontario and received provincial legislation granting them authority to use the title of Registered Graphic Designer and the R.G.D. designation within the province of Ontario.

-GDC celebrated its 50th Anniversary in 2006 with a commemorative stamp from Canada Post.
+GDC celebrated its 50th anniversary in 2006 with a commemorative stamp from Canada Post.

 In 2021 the organization changed its name to the Design Professionals of Canada (DesCan) to more accurately reflect a broadening variety of membership.

 Today DesCan has chapters throughout Canada and has representation in every province and territory as well as many international members.

 Friends and Affiliates of DesCan

 DesCan is well-respected internationally and is a member of the International Council of Design (ico-D), the worldwide non-governmental body representing graphic and communication designers, allowing members to attain international recognition, professional development, and a global perspective on graphic design.
 DesCan is one of the ten largest association members in ico-D and has been a member since 1974.

-DesCan is also allied with the Societe des Designers Graphiques du Quebec (SDGQ), representing graphic designers in Quebec, the University and College Designers Association (UCDA), the Canadian Association of Professional Image Creators (CAPIC), and the Australian Graphic Design Association (AGDA).
+DesCan is also allied with the Societe des Designers Graphiques du Quebec (SDGQ), representing graphic designers in Quebec, the university and College Designers Association (UCDA), the Canadian Association of Professional Image Creators (CAPIC), and the Australian Graphic Design Association (AGDA).

 In 2010 the organization adopted membership changes to replace the MGDC and LGDC certifications with a new CGD™ certification in order to reduce confusion over the meaning of the MGDC designation.
 The CGD certification mark was replaced with CDP™ in 2021.